 A second point worth emphasizing is that this analysis speaks to innocence at the institutional level, not the individual level.
-To make this distinction more clearly, consider two propositions: on the first, we know that someone, somewhere in our criminal justice system, is innocent, but we know not who; and, on the second, we know that some particular person is innocent.
+To make this distinction more clearly, consider two propositions: on the first, we know that someone, somewhere in our criminal justice system, is guilty, but we know not who; and, on the second, we know that some particular person is innocent.
 Of course, we should free the individual we know to be innocent.
 The issue at stake here, though, is different, and pertains to innocence at the institutional level; this innocence is harder to remediate since its locus is unknown.
 When I say that innocence factors into a broader calculus, that attaches to institutional innocence, not to individual innocence.
 And, of course, institutional innocence is the problem that problematizes our criminal justice system, not (or at least not very often) individual innocence.

 A third point worth emphasizing is that we should clearly try to mitigate institutional innocence.
-The word 'mitigate' is chosen carefully here, insofar as 'minimize' clearly cannot be right; institutional innocence can easily enough be minimized - ie, assured to be zero - by not having any criminal justice system at all.
-Or institutional innocence could even be lessened by raising the burden of proof (eg, from 0.9 or 0.95 to 0.98 or higher, just less than 1.0), though at the cost of n being too high.
+The word 'mitigate' is chosen carefully here, insofar as 'minimize' clearly cannot be right; institutional innocence can easily enough be minimized-i.e., assured to be zero by not having any criminal justice system at all.
+Or institutional innocence could even be lessened by raising the burden of proof (e.g., from 0.9 or 0.95 to 0.98 or higher, just less than 1.0), though at the cost of n being too high.
 Rather, the idea is that, within some fairly robust criminal justice system, we want to effect institutional norms such that institutional innocence is mitigated.
-For example, improved forensics would reduce wrongful convictions within our criminal justice system without compromising its overall integrity.
-51
+For example, improved forensics would reduce wrongful convictions within our criminal justice system without compromising its overall integrity.54 Having registered these disclaimers, two arguments will be developed as to the tolerance of institutional innocence, innocence as transaction cost, and innocence as collateral damage.